 The two maps below illustrate Denton’s geopolitical context (at least approximately).
 The map on the left provides the results of the 2018 U.S. House of Representatives elections (per the then existing congressional districts).
 Note that the city of Denton (identified by a small circle) is located well inside Republican territory.

 And the map on the right shows Texas’s planned district boundaries for the 118th Congress (as of this writing).
-The new 13th district is indicted by the light blue shade in the state’s northwest area.
+The new 13th district, indicted by the light blue shade in the state’s northwest area, contains 768 thousand people and encompasses an area the size of Ohio.
 Denton is located in the easternmost extension of that district (in the dark circle).

 As it turns out, Denton’s problem has more to do with math than political deviousness.
 Granted, to the extent that Denton could have been melded into a less Republican district, that can be considered gerrymandering.
 However, the bigger problem is that Denton’s population would comprise only 19% of any Texas congressional district.
 So even if it were in a less Republican district, Dentonites would have had little chance of their views being properly represented in Congress.

 At the current size of the House of Representatives, the only way for Denton to achieve true representation in Congress would be to creatively gerrymander the city into a solidly Democrat-leaning district (assuming that is even possible).
 In other words, and ironically, a better solution to Denton’s problem may be more gerrymandering, not less!
 For example, a super-gerrymandered configuration similar to Texas’s recent 35th district might have connected Denton to the Democrat-leaning Dallas area.
 However, such a solution, like the 35th district, would likely also be condemned for “pack[ing] in as many white Democrats as possible” into a single congressional districts.